 My name is Annie Johnson and I am new to the Carpe Mundi program.
-I am more than excited to be apart of this program because I’ve always dreamed to travel around the world to meet and learn about other culture.
+I am more than excited to be apart of this program because I’ve always dreamed to travel around the world, to meet and learn about other cultures.
 I also love to interact with people so I am happy to pursue my dream to travel.
 I am originally from Liberia, but I mostly grew up in the United States.
-I have 7 siblings total and I’m and middle child.
+I have 7 siblings total and I’m a middle child.
 I am also the first person in my family to attend college.
-Something that I’m looking forward to being in the carpe Mundi program is meeting student that are also pursuing the same mission as me to travel.
+Something that I’m looking forward to about the Carpe Mundi program is meeting students that are also pursuing the same mission as me to travel.
 I am happy to meet and get to know everyone because we’ll be able to put aside our differences and get to know each other.
-I am a very out going individual and I love to make others feel valued.
+I am a very outgoing individual and I love to make others feel valued.

 Furthermore, something that I’m looking forward to do is traveling to Thailand.
-I’m so excited to go there because I’ll be able to learn there language and taste their food.
+I’m so excited to go there because I’ll be able to learn their language and taste their food.
 I also want to see the way they live to survive.
-Although I may not have any experience of leaving the countries I am looking forward to getting out of my comfort zone and overcome my fear.
+Although I may not have any experience of leaving the country I am looking forward to getting out of my comfort zone and overcoming my fear.

 "It always seems impossible until it's done.
 Education is the most powerful weapon which you can use to change the world.
 There is no passion to be found playing small - in settling for a life that is less than the one you are capable of living."